cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenDA-contracts-tech-spec.md

 EigenDA builts directly on top of [EigenLayer](https://hackmd.io/@layr/eigenlayer-tech-spec).

 ## Assumptions
-We proceed from the same general assumptions as though outlined in the [EigenLayer technical specification](https://hackmd.io/@layr/eigenlayer-tech-spec).
+We proceed from the same general assumptions as outlined in the [EigenLayer technical specification](https://hackmd.io/@layr/eigenlayer-tech-spec).
 The most relevant assumption for EigenDA is the **Honest Watcher Assumption**.

 ## Creating a DataStore
 ### Introduction